openiddict/openiddict-documentation/configuration/encryption-and-signing-credentials.md

 The best place to store your certificates will depend on your host:
   - For IIS applications, [storing the certificates in the machine store](https://www.sonicwall.com/support/knowledge-base/how-can-i-import-certificates-into-the-ms-windows-local-machine-certificate-store/170504615105398/) is the recommended option.
-  - On Azure, certificates can be uploaded and exposed to Azure App Services applications using the special `WEBSITE_LOAD_CERTIFICATES` flag.
+  - On Azure, certificates can be uploaded and exposed to Azure App Service applications using the special `WEBSITE_LOAD_CERTIFICATES` flag.
 For more information, visit [Use a TLS/SSL certificate in your code in Azure App Service](https://docs.microsoft.com/en-us/azure/app-service/configure-ssl-certificate-in-code).

 ## Importing credentials in the API/resource validation options